sambanova/ai-starter-kit/README.md

 These are represented as configurable variables in the environment variables file in `ai-starter-kit/.env`.

 - Create the `.env` file at `ai-starter-kit/.env` if it doesn't exist.
-- Enter the FastAPI URL and API key in the `.env` file, as follows:
+- Enter the FastAPI URL and API key in the `.env` file, for example:

 ```bash
 FASTAPI_URL = "https://fastapi.snova.ai/api/v1/chat/completion"